sirisian/ecmascript-types/README.md

 f(a => a.a);
 ```

-Argument names in function interfaces are optional.
-This to support named arguments.
-Note that if an interface is used then the name can be changed in the passed in function.
+Argument names in function interfaces are optional; where present, they are what a named argument refers to.
+A call through a value of the interface type binds against the interface's signature: a named argument fills the parameter of that name, a parameter left unfilled takes the signature's default, and the function receives the full positional list.
+So the passed-in function may name its parameters differently, or not at all.
 For example:

 ```js
 interface IExample {